k-stz/goboomah/README.md

 - The tiles are from https://kenney.nl/assets/tiny-town and in the public domain (CC0 License)
 - https://github.com/MariaLetta/free-gophers-pack/tree/master
 License CC0 for those in the public domain.
+- Explosion effect is from Statik64 and is CC0 (public domain)
 - Gopher Pictures: The Go Gopher by Renee French is licensed under the Creative Commons Attribution 4.0 License.

 ## Libararies